Isphanyar M. Bhandara

-Isphanyar M. Bhandara (born 18 November 1972) is a Pakistani politician who is the incumbent member of the National Assembly of Pakistan since February 2024.
-He is Serving as Federal parliamentary Secretary for Ministry of SAFON.
-Previously he was a member of the National Assembly of Pakistan from June 2013 to May 2018.
-He was also a member of the Manifesto Committee Pakistan Muslim League-N as an Expert on Minorities Rights in Pakistan.
+Isphanyar M. Bhandara (born 18 November 1972) is a Pakistani politician who is an incumbent member of the National Assembly of Pakistan since February 2024.
+He is serving as Federal parliamentary secretary for Ministry of SAFON.
+He is the current CEO of Murree Brewery.

+Family

+Isphanyar M. Bandhara is the son of late Minocher Bhandara, and grandson of late Peshotan Bhandara.
+He belongs to the Parsi community of Pakistan.
 He was born in Karachi.
-He is the current CEO of Murree Brewery.
 He got his MBA Administration Degree from USA.

-Family

-Isphanyar M. Bandhara is son of late M.P.
-Bhandhara.

-Isphanyar M. Bandhara is grandson of late Peshton Bandhara.

-He belongs to the Zoroastrian community of Pakistan.

 Political career

+Previously, he was a member of the National Assembly of Pakistan from June 2013 to May 2018.
+He was also a member of the Manifesto Committee Pakistan Muslim League-N as an expert on minorities rights in Pakistan.
 He was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) on a seat reserved for minorities in the 2013 Pakistani general election.
-He was Member Of Manifesto Commission Of Pakistan Muslim League (N) For Minorities.
+He was a member of the Manifesto Commission of Pakistan Muslim League (N) for Minorities.

 Business career

-Bhandara is the Chief Executive Officer of Murree Brewery.
+Bhandara is the chief executive officer of Murree Brewery.